-Unlike the old GRE exam pattern which many of us are familiar with, the GMAT does not place tremendous stress on vocabulary (though it doesn’t hurt to have a good command over word usage).
+Unlike the old GRE exam pattern which many of us are familiar with, the GMAT exam syllabus does not place tremendous stress on vocabulary (though it does not hurt to have a good command over word usage).
 What is far more important, is your grammar.
 Make sure you are comfortable constructing long sentences which are grammatically correct, and reading through passages which are highly dull and monotonous.

 There is an update regarding the GMAT Exam timing.
 The GMAC (Graduate Management Admission Council) has cut down 30 minutes from the overall exam time.
 This change was brought in from 16, April 2018.
 The new exam time is now 3 hours 30 minutes which includes instructions and breaks.
 The Other exam sections like Verbal reasoning and quantitative has been shortened by 13 and 10 minutes.
 However, Integrated reasoning and Analytical writing assessment remain the same.
 Only the unscored items have been removed by GMAC.
 Hence, it will not have any effect on the shortened Verbal Reasoning and Quantitative sections of the GMAT Exam.